 There are so many alternatives!
 But first things first…

 Stop buying “Scotch” or plastic tape.
 I know this seems crazy, but if you want to reduce waste and plastic pollution, plastic tape has got to go.
 I recommend gummed paper tape, which I first learned about from the blog, My Plastic Free Life.The tape is water-activated and is super sticky with just a tiny amount of moisture.
 I cut out small strips of the paper tape, apply a tiny bit of water with a paintbrush and let it get gummy, and then apply the tape.

-This is the paper tape* I use, but you can find it at local office supply stores and on Amazon.
+You can find paper tape at plastic-free shops, local office supply stores, and Amazon.
 Just steer clear of the types that are “reinforced” because they contain fiberglass filaments, which are plastic fibers.
 This defeats the purpose of using paper tape to be eco-friendly.

 Use up gift wrap that’s already in your house

-If you’ve got wrapping paper you’ve already purchased, please use that up and don’t waste it.
+If you’ve got wrapping paper you’ve already purchased, please use it and don’t waste it.
 You can glue small scraps together to make a larger piece in order to waste even less.

 Eliminate plastic bows and ribbon

 Bows sold at regular stores are usually made of plastic.
 Even if you reuse them for several years, they eventually must be thrown away.
 Stop buying these and look for alternatives online or make your own.
 Cycle out the plastic ribbon in your home as well, switch to a cloth (not polyester, because that’s plastic too) ribbon, or just use pretty string or twine.
 You can also make some out of fabric or old t-shirts!
 Ideas abound online!